-The Organizational Framework is overseen by the Director of Legal and Policy Initiatives (Anastasia Hawkins) as well as the Director of Student Services (Clare Vickland) and the Chief of Staff (Janet Dinnen).
+The Organizational Framework is overseen by the Director of Student Services (Clare Vickland) and the Chief of Staff (Janet Dinnen).

 CARS REPORT

 The CARS Report is developed for each CSI school, with a preliminary draft sent out in fall and a final version sent out in winter.
 The CARS Report summarizes the school's cumulative performance data and compliance information in alignment with the Performance Frameworks.
 The CARS Report provides schools with in-depth analysis and explanation surrounding performance to help schools identify truly significant trends.
 These qualitative and quantitative analyses will provide guidance and direction for the school throughout its life span.